South Indian Lake

 South Indian Lake is an Indian settlement located on the southeast shore of Southern Indian Lake in northern Manitoba, Canada, about 130 km north of the city of Thompson by air.
 It had a population of 981 in 2016, and is the main settlement of the O-Pipon-Na-Piwin Cree Nation, a First Nations band government.

 Access

-The lake and the settlement are accessed by the South Indian Lake Airport and Manitoba Provincial Road 493 (Pr493).
-Pr493. a gravel road, begins at Leaf Rapids on the PR 391 (also a gravel road) and runs 219.1 km northeast to its terminus at South Indian Lake.
+The lake and the settlement are accessed by the South Indian Lake Airport and Manitoba Provincial Road 493 (PR 493).
+PR 493. a gravel road, begins at Leaf Rapids on the PR 391 (also a gravel road) and runs 219.1 km northeast to its terminus at South Indian Lake.
 The nearest city, Thompson, is 436 km by road.

 History

 The Hudson's Bay Company established an important fur-trading post at South Indian Lake in 1803.

 In the 1960s, the South Indian Lake settlement were self-supporting, having achieved economic independence through fishing and trapping.
 The average combined household income was $5,000, compared to $500 for most northern First Nations communities, according to studies commissioned by the Manitoba Development Authority.
 The population was 480 with 76.6% treaty Indians and 21.3% were “non-treaty Indian and Métis."